Sports-Club-Management-Platform/microsite/docs/User Stories/Definition of Ready.md

 - **Independent User Story:** The user story does not depend on another User Story(ies) to be implemented.
 - **Clear acceptance criteria:** written in the [Gherkin syntax](https://cucumber.io/docs/gherkin/reference/).
-- **Mockups/Designs:** The user story has mockups or designs that help the team understand the requirements.
 - **Defined Requirements**: The requirements are well defined and are clearly understood by the development team.
 - **Effort/cost estimated:** The user story has been estimated by the team (in story points).